-Eye infections aren’t usually directly caused from contact lenses, rather they develop as a result of poor hygiene in handling contact lenses.
+Eye infections aren’t usually directly caused by wearing contact lenses, rather, they develop as a result of poor hygiene when handling contact lenses.

 Wearing contact lenses when you have an eye infection can aggravate the infection and cause even more pain and discomfort.
-That’s why, in the event that you have developed an eye infection, the first thing you do should be to stop wearing contact lenses until you’ve met with your optician or GP.
+That’s why, if you develop an eye infection, the first thing you should do is stop wearing contact lenses until you’ve met with your optician or GP.

 What are the symptoms of an eye infection?